ramidzkh/yarnforge-plugin/README.md

+Hello everyone, it's been a while.
+Forge now uses official Mojang mappings, and so should you if you wish to bring your Forge codebase to Fabric.
+Nevertheless, this tool *should* work, but I won't be updating it.

 # YarnForge Gradle plugin
 A Forge specific Gradle plugin to remap its sources to Yarn.
 If your project is using any version of ForgeGradle 3, make sure to switch to the `FG_3.0` tag.